Tylan/check_aruba_ap/README.md

 ### Installing

 Download and install Net-SNMP.
-If you choose to build from source use the following line:
+If you choose to build from source use the following lines:
 ```
 ./configure --with-perl-modules --with-mibdirs --enable-shared
 make